-Inspired by Alabama’s union battle, Amazon workers elsewhere are considering organizing their own warehouses
+Amazon fights aggressively to defeat union drive in Alabama, fearing a coming wave

 “We know Amazon will leave no stone unturned to beat you,” Rix said.
 “It was a harsh lesson to learn.”

-Many of the 5,805 employees in Bessemer who are in the middle of a seven-week mail-in voting period to decide whether they want the RWDSU to represent them, receive four or five emails a day from the company to discourage unionization.
+Many of the 5,805 employees in Bessemer who are in the middle of a seven-week mail-in voting period to decide whether they want the RWDSU to represent them receive four or five emails a day from the company to discourage unionization.
 The vote ends March 29.
 The company has pressed its anti-union case with banners at the warehouse and even fliers posted inside bathroom stalls.

 The RWDSU has recently cited a mailbox popping up on company property that could signal to workers that it has a role in the running of the election, as well as a financial offer luring unhappy workers to quit as questionable tactics by a company hellbent on crushing the union.